risingwavelabs/risingwave-docs-legacy/docs/guides/ingest-from-postgres-cdc.md

 <Tabs>
 <TabItem value="pg_self_hosted" label="Self-hosted" default>

-Ensure that the `wal_value` of your Postgres is `logical`.
+Ensure that the `wal_value` of your PostgreSQL is `logical`.
 Check by using the following query.

 ```sql
 SHOW wal_level;
 ```

 By default, it will be `replica`.
-For CDC, you will need to set it to logical in the database configuration file (postgresql.conf) or via a psql command.
+For CDC, you will need to set it to logical in the database configuration file (`postgresql.conf`) or via a `psql` command.
 The following command will change the `wal_value`.

 ```sql
 ALTER SYSTEM SET wal_value = logical;
 ```

-Keep in mind that changing the `wal_level` requires a restart of the Postgres instance and can affect database performance.
+Keep in mind that changing the `wal_level` requires a restart of the PostgreSQL instance and can affect database performance.

 For PostgreSQL connector to work properly, you should grant the user following privileges: